 Carbon monoxide has a chemical symbol of CO and is often mistaken for carbon dioxide which has a chemical symbol of CO2.
 While the 2 gases are obviously similar in terms of their molecular structure there is a big difference between how the human body interacts with them and how dangerous they can be to your health.

-If you expereince a carbon monoxide incident or need more help and advice about carbon monxide safety please use the following contact details.
+If you experience a carbon monoxide incident or need more help and advice about carbon monoxide safety please use the following contact details.

 0800 111 999

 01507 462 176